 Even Aston Martin is developing several hybrid hypercars, which will use a KERS system like those used by Formula 1 cars.
 Electrification seems almost unavoidable, especially as almost every important new car in 2021 will be hybrid or electric.
-As we get closer to 2021, it’s likely that we’ll start to see more high-performance petrol cars revealed; after all, the last couple of years have arguably seen more powerful machinery than ever before.
+As we get through the year, it’s likely that we’ll start to see more high-performance petrol cars revealed; after all, the last couple of years have arguably seen more powerful machinery than ever before.

 Diesel cars are likely to become less common, but you’ll still be able to buy new diesel cars for the next few years.

 Here are all the new cars that are set for a 2021 release date: